mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 the approaching pirate vessel.

-In general, if the pirate has a higher Thrust value than the target and is within 100,000 kilometres of the target, then escape is very diffi cult indeed.
+In general, if the pirate has a higher Thrust value than the target and is within 100,000 kilometers of the target, then escape is very diffi cult indeed.

 As soon as the pirate opens fi re, a clock starts ticking.
 The